GoogleChrome/web.dev/src/site/content/en/accessible/content-reordering/index.md

 The following CSS properties commonly cause content reordering problems:

 - Using `position: absolute` and taking an item out of flow visually.
-- The `order` property in Flexbox and Grid Layout.
+- The `order` property in Flexbox and Grid layout.
 - The `row-reverse` and `column-reverse` values for `flex-direction` in Flexbox.
 - The `dense` value for `grid-auto-flow` in Grid Layout.
 - Any positioning by line name or number, or with `grid-template-areas` in Grid Layout.